-- Organisations are required, as of the 22nd February 2017 to notify the OAIC (Privacy Commissioner) and those affected by any data loss/breach - This is within 30 days after the entity has become aware that there are reasonable grounds to believe that there has been an eligible data breach

-- > the identity and contact details of the entity - > a description of the serious data breach - > the kinds of information concerned - > recommendations about the steps that individuals should take in response to the serious data breach - Minimum threshold for eligibility under the Privacy Act is AUD 3 million annual revenue (with certain exceptions, e.g. healthcare) - Fines are decided case-by-case but maximum is 2.1 million / breach!
+- Organisations are required, as of the 22nd February 2017 to notify the OAIC (Privacy Commissioner) and those affected by any data loss/breach - This is within 30 days after the entity has become aware that there are reasonable grounds to believe that there has been an eligible data breach - > The information that must be included in the notification: - > the identity and contact details of the entity - > a description of the serious data breach - > the kinds of information concerned - recommendations about the steps that individuals should take in response to the serious data breach - Minimum threshold for eligibility under the Privacy Act is AUD 3 million annual revenue (with certain exceptions, e.g. healthcare) - > Fines are decided case-by-case but maximum is 2.1 million / breach!